keystonejs/keystone/examples/content/README.md

-# Demo Project: Todo List

-This is the todo list - the simplest implementation of Keystone.
-The todo list allows you to see what the minimum requirements are for running Keystone.
-It has no fancy extras and only one list - easy peasy!
+# demo project: Content

+This demo project showcase the usage of **Document** Field—a rich text editor.
+It has the following listed functionality:
+- Heading (h1, h2, and h3)
+- Ordered and Unordered list
+- Code
+- Bold and Italics
+- Access Boundary (allow setting access visibility to text content)
+- Panel
+- Quote
+- Two and three column layout

 ## Running the Project.

-To run this demo project, all you need to do is run `yarn` within the Keystone project root to install all required packages, then run `yarn start todo` to begin running Keystone.
+To run this demo project, all you need to do is run `yarn` within the Keystone project root to install all required packages, then run `yarn demo content` to begin running Keystone.

 Once running, the Keystone Admin UI is reachable from `localhost:3000/admin`.
 To see an example React app using KeystoneJS' GraphQl APIs, head to `localhost:3000`.